mattermost/docs/source/help/getting-started/organizing-your-sidebar.rst

 - When this setting is enabled, all unread messages appear only in the **Unreads** category.
 - When this setting is disabled, all unread messages appear within their respective categories and channels.

-When enabled, the **Unreads** category is organized as follows:

-- Unread messages that contain mentions are sorted to the top by most recent activity.
-- Unread messages that do not contain mentions are sorted by most recent and appear directly below unread messages containing mentions.
-- Muted channels that contain mentions are sorted by most recent and appear directly below unread messages without mentions.
+When enabled, unread channels with mentions will sort to the top of the category.

     .. image:: ../../images/unreads.gif

 .. tip::

-  If you prefer to see a decicated unread-only view in your sidebar, collapse all custom categories to show only unread messages, then disable **Grouping unread messages** under **Account Settings > Sidebar**.
+  If you prefer to see only unread channels in their respective categories, we recommend collapsing your custom categories and disabling **Group unread channels separately** under **Account Settings > Sidebar**.

 Sorting your Direct Messages
 ----------------------------